-UNT Food Pantry: Any current UNT student in need can visit the Food Pantry 8am-6pm Monday-Thursday and 8pm-5pm on Fridays.
-Students will check-in at the Dean of Students Office front desk in the Union, Suite 409.
-Students may go directly to room 366 from 5PM-6PM, Monday-Thursday.
-Students who visit the food pantry can request to meet with a staff member to discuss any difficulties they may be facing during the hours of 8am-5pm.
+UNT Food Pantry: Any current UNT student in need can visit the Food Pantry 10am-7pm Monday-Thursday and 10am-5pm on Fridays during the long semesters.
+Student can get in through the front door of Crumley Hall, or through the back near the docks.
+Students who visit the food pantry can request to meet with a staff member to discuss any difficulties they may be facing.
 When appropriate, referral to additional campus and/or community resources will be made.
 The Dean of Students Office has established protocols that allow for student confidentiality and dignity to be maintained.
-There is also a pantry located at the Discovery Park Location in the Engineering Library (M130) next to the Career Center.
+There is also a pantry located at the Discovery Park in Room A160 next to the College of Engineering-Office of the Dean, which is open Mon-Fri 8am-5pm.
 There is also a Food Pantry located at UNT's New College at Frisco, which can be accessed by visiting the information desk.